RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 Why does `lunr.js` store data in a JavaScript object notation (JSON) file?
 Primary reason: Speed.
 JSON files only contain keys and values.
 That's it.

-For example, here's the JSON data for a blog post on this site: [IoT Without the Hype](/blog/2015/12/17/iot-without-the-hype/).
+For example, here's the JSON data for one blog post on this site: [IoT Without the Hype](/blog/2015/12/17/iot-without-the-hype/).

 ``` json